Exclusive: Paulie Malignaggi gives honest assessment of Italy debut

-Malignaggi had lost back-to-back stoppages to Shawn Porter and Danny Garcia prior to been offered the chance to fight in the place of his parent’s birth, although was still debating whether to continue boxing at the time.
+Malignaggi had lost back-to-back stoppages to Shawn Porter and Danny Garcia before being offered the chance to fight in the place of his parent’s birth.
+However, he was still debating whether to continue boxing at the time.

-Now that the fight is over, Malignaggi is back training for his next fight, which should be announced soon, but the 35 year-old admitted that things had to get a whole lot more serious after seeing out a laboured points win over a fighter with 21 losses on his record.
+Now that the fight is over, Malignaggi is back training for his next fight, which should be announced soon, but the 35-year-old admitted that things had to get a lot more serious after seeing out a labored points win over a fighter with 21 losses on his record.

-“The night of my fight in Italy I didn’t feel great, but they offered me the fight and I always wanted to fight in Italy.
-I knew I may never get another chance to fight in Italy again so I thought this may be my only chance to do something I always wanted to do,” Malignaggi exclusively told World Boxing News.
+“The night of my fight in Italy, I didn’t feel great, but they offered me the fight, and I always wanted to fight in Italy.
+I knew I might never get another chance to fight in Italy again, so I thought this may be my only chance to do something I always wanted to do,” Malignaggi exclusively told World Boxing News.

 “I didn’t get the best of training camps for the fight.
 The only real training I got was the final week.
 I left on the 17th for Marbella and stayed there until the 23rd.
 That was the only time in that whole training process that I had a daily routine of training.

-“I had one day of sparring and I looked horrible.
-I sparred in Marbella one day against Kid Caramel, a good prospect from Scotland called Lewis Benson and another kid who was 12-0, but I was tired.
-I got done and I thinking I was out of shape.
+“I had one day of sparring, and I looked horrible.
+I sparred one day against Kid Caramel, a good prospect from Scotland called Lewis Benson.
+Plus another kid who was 12-0, but I was tired.
+I got done, and I thought I was out of shape.

-“I felt like I could have got the stoppage if I followed up on some of the things I did, but I was just too tired and If I tried that I may have fallen on my face with exhaustion myself.
-So I thought it’s not worth taking a chance on.
+“I felt like I could have got the stoppage if I followed up on some of the things I did, but I was just too tired, and If I tried that, I might have fallen on my face with exhaustion myself.
+So I thought it was not worth taking a chance on.

-That fight Malignaggi talks of is a possible European welterweight title clash with Gianluca Branco on the December 12th Anthony Joshua v Dillian Whyte undercard in the UK, which WBN believes could be announced in the coming days barring any last minute stumbling blocks.
+That fight Malignaggi talks of is a possible European welterweight title clash with Gianluca Branco on the December 12th Anthony Joshua v Dillian Whyte undercard in the UK.